ros-industrial/industrial_training/gh_pages/_source/demo3/Introduction-to-trajopt.md

 In updating the trajectory, trajopt treats both costs and constraints as costs.
 If it fails to satisfy constraints, then it will increase the weight (penalty) of the constraints in an effort to have them overcome the weight of the costs to move the trajectory toward satisfying the constraints.
 It will increase the penalty applied to constraint violations a finite number of times, so if the weights of your costs are too high, it may fail produce a result that satisfies constraints.

-Furthermore, it should be noted that the result will be organized into a m x n matrix, where m is the number of timesteps and n is the number of joints.
+Furthermore, it should be noted that the result will be organized into a m x n matrix, where m is the number of timesteps and n is the number of joints + a column for time.
 The ith row then represents the joint state at the ith timestep of the trajectory.